 Texture or mouthfeel is far more important in Taiwanese cuisine (and most other culturally Chinese cuisines) than in most western cuisines.
 Taiwanese people will eat things that have hardly any taste at all simply because it has an interesting or appealing texture.
 Large intestine, for instance, is prized more for its texture than its taste, which is usually just the taste of whatever sauce it was cooked in.
 The same might be true for grilled squid and octopus tentacle (though I’ve never asked anyone directly).
 And of course there’s the tapioca balls in bubble tea—a perfect example of how Taiwanese people highly value chewiness, or “QQ”.

 Mabel seemed a bit cold that night, our third time meeting at night markets in southern Taiwan, but I didn’t give it much thought.
-Had I really pondered the situation I likely would have realized what was going on: despite plainly stating I wasn’t interested in anything more than friendship she was holding out for more.
+Had I really pondered the situation I likely would have realized what was going on: despite plainly stating I wasn’t interested in anything more than friendship she was hoping for more.
 I suppose that since I was moving on the next day she may have felt like I was slipping away.
 From my perspective I was just being my usual friendly and enthusiastic self.
-Having set some boundaries early on I naively assumed we were cool—and that she was mature enough to enjoy some time with me without it leading anywhere romantically.
+Having set some boundaries early on I naïvely assumed everything was cool.
 I certainly appreciated her company.
 She spoke fluent English and it was such a pleasure to engage in meaningful conversation after days of virtual silence on the road.
 In hindsight, and with the benefit of some outside input, I suppose I had been giving her false hope.

 Anyhow, Mabel and I wandered the night market from end to end before heading down a side street in search of a decent place to eat.
 We ended up having a rather disappointing meal at an “Arabic” restaurant with a nice patio.
 Taiwan tend to put an, ahem, original spin on most foreign cuisines so I really wasn’t sure what it was we were eating.